Mission Driven Teams

 Impact-based measurement and learning

-I've seen teams hit their individual KPIs or complete stories, yet still miss the mark for the business.
-This creates a false sense of achievement that later turns into confusion and low morale when real outcomes fall short.
-By shifting to outcome-based goals, your team can focus on product-centric outcomes like feature adoption and customer engagement.
-This drives higher ownership and motivation because members know their work directly influences product success.
-Asking "who/why/how" for each feature reveals whether it truly serves users.
+Teams hit KPIs and complete stories but still miss the mark for the business.
+That creates a false sense of achievement - and later, confusion and low morale when outcomes fall short.
+Outcome-based goals focus the team on product-centric results: adoption, engagement, impact.
+Ownership and motivation go up because people see their work directly influencing success.
+Asking "who / why / how" for each feature reveals whether it truly serves users.

 📋Practical Approaches